QUIC: Characteristics

-Another goal of the QUIC system was to improve performance during network-switch events, like what happens when a user of a mobile device moves from a local WiFi hotspot to a mobile network.
+Another goal of the QUIC system was to improve performance during network-switching events, like what happens when a user of a mobile device moves from a local Wi-Fi hotspot to a mobile network.
 When this occurs on TCP, a lengthy process starts where every existing connection times out one-by-one and is then re-established on demand.
-To solve this problem, QUIC includes a connection identifier which uniquely identifies the connection to the server regardless of source.
+To solve this problem, QUIC includes a connection identifier to uniquely identify the connection to the server regardless of source.
 This allows the connection to be re-established simply by sending a packet, which always contains this ID, as the original connection ID will still be valid even if the user's IP address changes.

-QUIC can be implemented in the application-space, as opposed to being in the operating system kernel.
+QUIC can be implemented in the application space, as opposed to being in the operating system kernel.
 This generally invokes additional overhead due to context switches as data is moved between applications.
 However, in the case of QUIC, the protocol stack is intended to be used by a single application, with each application using QUIC having its own connections hosted on UDP.
 Ultimately the difference could be very small because much of the overall HTTP/2 stack is already in the applications (or their libraries, more commonly).
 Placing the remaining parts in those libraries, essentially the error correction, has little effect on the HTTP/2 stack's size or overall complexity.

 This organization allows future changes to be made more easily as it does not require changes to the kernel for updates.
 One of QUIC's longer-term goals is to add new systems for forward error correction (FEC) and improved congestion control.

-One concern about the move from TCP to UDP is that TCP is widely adopted and many of the "middleboxes" in the internet infrastructure are tuned for TCP and rate-limit or even block UDP.
+One concern about the move from TCP to UDP is that TCP is widely adopted and many of the "middleboxes" in the Internet infrastructure are tuned for TCP and rate-limit or even block UDP.
 Google carried out a number of exploratory experiments to characterize this and found that only a small number of connections were blocked in this manner.
-This led to the use of a rapid fallback-to-TCP system; Chromium's network stack opens both a QUIC and traditional TCP connection at the same time, which allows it to fall back with negligible latency.
+This led to the use of a system for rapid fallback to TCP; Chromium's network stack starts both a QUIC and a conventional TCP connection at the same time, which allows it to fall back with negligible latency.

-QUIC has been specifically designed to be deployable, evolvable and to have anti-ossification properties; it is the first IETF transport protocol to deliberately minimise its wire image for these ends.
+QUIC has been specifically designed to be deployable and evolvable and to have anti-ossification properties; it is the first IETF transport protocol to deliberately minimise its wire image for these ends.
 Beyond encrypted headers, it is 'greased' and it has protocol invariants explicitly specified.

+The security layer of QUIC is based on TLS 1.2 or TLS 1.3.
+Earlier insecure protocols such as TLS 1.0 are not allowed in a QUIC stack.